yetanotheraryan/schemaQL/README.md

 );
 ```

-If you add a new column to an existing model:
+You add a new column to an existing model:

 ```ts
 newcol: {